silvxlabs/quicfire-tools/paper.md

 ## Output Processing

-[//]: # (This should be reworked)
+The outputs module simplifies loading binary QUIC-Fire outputs into common Python data structures.
+The `SimulationOutputs` class automatically detects available output files and creates corresponding `OutputFile` instances.
+Each `OutputFile` class is initialized with the necessary attributes to properly load and interpret the output files, including domain dimensionality, binary file format, and metadata.

-The outputs module handles the complex task of reading and interpreting QUIC-Fire output files:
+*Reading and interpreting QUIC-Fire output files using the outputs module*:

 ```python
 from quicfire_tools.outputs import SimulationOutputs, SimulationInputs